-Following the introduction of film badges for personal radiation monitoring in the 1920s, it took approximately 40 years to understand how radiation exposure related to the development of cancers.18-20 Measurement was the necessary first step in understanding the cumulative effects of radiation exposure.
+Following the introduction of film badges for personal radiation monitoring in the 1920s, it took approximately 40 years to understand how radiation exposure related to the development of cancers.20-22 Measurement was the necessary first step in understanding the cumulative effects of radiation exposure.
 Likewise, measurement of blast overpressure is the crucial first step in understanding the cumulative effects of blast exposure.

 With objective, accurate measurements of blast pressure exposure, we would be able to correlate blast pressure levels with levels of acute/chronic injury in individuals.
-The safety data from these studies would guide many key efforts.
-For example, this research would help us to identify blast pressure levels that put individuals at risk for brain injury and to tailor medical treatment to individual patients.
-It would also guide efforts to reduce blast pressure exposure and to determine how quickly to re-deploy individual service members.
+The safety data from these studies would help us to identify blast pressure levels that put individuals at risk for brain injury and to tailor medical treatment to individual patients.
+Further, it would guide efforts to reduce blast pressure exposure and to determine how quickly to re-deploy individual service members.